Start playing guitar How to choose a guitar for beginners?

 Maybe it is true that the Universe has a way of balancing things out.
 It never gives too much or too little to one place or a particular group of people.
 This leaves everyone having to scramble, needing to learn to negotiate and, occasionally, wanting to get the hell out of the place in which they were born.

 Don’t listen to the U.S. billionaires promising that in three years’ time, their robots will do all the labour, and everyone will get a hundred grand per year to sit around and play video games.
-It’s the modern Scandinavian countries that have reached the highest point in human civilization, they don’t like to brag about it, and they’ve done it because they weren’t out getting a tan.
+It’s the modern Scandinavian countries that have reached the highest point in human civilisation; they don’t like to brag about it, and they’ve done it because they weren’t out getting a tan.

 It’s not just that the weather is miserable during the winter in places like Gothenburg.
 It’s not just that this contrasts with the perfectly aligned streets or the highbrow art events.
 Sweden and most of the Northern European countries are spooky, and so are most of the people who inhabit them.